bert2/FParsec.CSharp/README.md

 ### Arithmetic expressions

-FParsec.CSharp also comes with a builder to construct `FParsec.OperatorPrecedenceParser`s:
+FParsec.CSharp comes with a builder to construct `FParsec.OperatorPrecedenceParser`s:

 ```C#
 var basicExprParser = new OPPBuilder<int, Unit>()